DSARG/amorf/README.md

 > Borchani, Hanen & Varando, Gherardo & Bielza, Concha & Larranaga, Pedro.
 (2015).
 A survey on multi-output regression.
 Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery.
 5. 10.1002/widm.1157.

-The idea of this framework/library is to collect and combine several different apporaches of multi-output regression in one place.
+The idea of this framework/library is to collect and combine several different apporaches for multi-output regression in one place.
 This allows you to get started real quick and then extend and tweak the provided models to suit your needs.
 ## Getting Started

 [//]: # (### Prerequisites )